 - government or regulatory bodies (including ASIC and the Australian Tax Office) as required or authorised by law

 - any other individuals, bodies or agencies that you would reasonably expect, or you have been told, that information of that kind is usually passed to.

-If you no longer wish to receive direct marketing offers from us, you can unsubscribe from particular marketing material by using the electronic “manage your subscription” facility available on the material or by contacting us (see "Contact Us" below).
+We may use information we have obtained about you to directly market our insights, or other products or services that may be of interest to you.
+If you no longer wish to receive direct marketing offers from us, you can unsubscribe from particular marketing material by using the electronic “manage your subscription” facility available on the material or by contacting us directly.
 We will process your request as soon as practicable.

 Disclosure of information overseas

 We are unlikely to disclose personal information to overseas recipients.
 In some circumstances, we may need to obtain your consent before this occurs.
 Our policy is to only use cloud or other types of networked or electronic storage where infrastructure is physically located in Australia.
 We have carried out our due diligence regarding our cloud service providers and have entered into suitable contractual arrangements with them.

 4. Access to and correction of personal information

 We aim to make sure that the personal information we collect, use or disclose is accurate, complete and up to date.
 This way we can provide you with better service.
 If you believe your personal information is not accurate, complete or up to date, please contact us.
 We can generally update your client information over the telephone or via email.
 We may also take steps to update personal information, for example, an address, by collecting personal information from publicly available sources, for example, telephone directories or electoral rolls.